statsmodels/statsmodels/docs/source/index.rst

 Minimal Example
 ---------------

-Get the data, run the estimation, and look at the results.
-For example, here is a minimal ordinary least squares example
+Here is a minimal example using ordinary least squares:

 .. code-block:: python